dtolb/blog_posts/signal/day2/README.md

 * Swift has two patterns for data
     * Class
     * Struct -> if you have a reference to a struct, it's yours.
 So if you mutate it doesn't affect anyone else;
+* Sequence and collection handling is well done in swift
+* Swift's error handling system is very explicit because of the Type System

 [top](#index)